 TripAdvisor is well-known and beloved by many.
 It’s a crowd-sourced guide to attractions, hotels, and food worldwide with real people reviews.
 It offers real user photos vs. the professional one’s companies use.
 I love TripAdvisor for an alternative view of what I am seeing and reading.
 Further, I like that it holds business accountable yet allows them to respond to criticism.
 All though, I will point out that I often find reviews to be a tad harsh.
 The hotel only gave me four towels = one dot.
 Or, I asked for (not paid for) a suite = one dot.
-Outside of the Negative Nelly crowd, I like this app to hear all sides the experience.
+Outside of the Negative Nelly crowd, I like this app to hear all sides of the experience.

-We are all addicted to Wi-Fi nothing new here.
+We are all addicted to Wi-Fi, nothing new here.
 However, sometimes it can be a royal pain in the ass to find it.
 I wish I had this app on us in New Zealand as it took us an hour to find Wi-Fi to get in touch with a host that stood us up.
-Downloadable for offline use, this app offers a wealth of free Wi-Fi networks across the globe, allowing you to get connected easily.
+Downloadable for offline use, this app offers a wealth of free Wi-Fi networks across the globe, allowing you to get connected quickly.

 Assuming you have Wi-Fi, this is the greatest phone app out there.
 Send messages, photos, voice clips, and even full voice and video calls to friends and family members who use the app.
-I disconnected my house phone which was through Vonage given the service of WhatsApp – that’s how great it is.
+I disconnected my house phone, which was through Vonage given the service of WhatsApp – that’s how great it is.
 I can now talk to all my peeps in the UK directly over WhatsApp.
 We use this religiously when traveling to check in with the family.

 Everyone needs a currency converter, and this one is the most popular.
 The app supports just about every national currency used worldwide.
 It even stores the rates of currencies you’ve looked up so that they’re always available offline.

 This app brings predictive algorithms to the world of air travel.
 Like Kayak, it uses historical trends to predict when prices to a destination are likely to be lowest when they’re likely to change, and the best time to buy a ticket for a date and destination.
-I’ve only just started using this one, so I can’t say if it will make it into a part of my standard research practice or not yet.
+I’ve only just started using this one, so I can’t say if it will make it a part of my standard research practice or not yet.
 But I am enjoying using it to see if it lives up to the claims.

 Mobile Passport would be on my list, but it only supports the USA and Canadian passports, and I travel on a British passport!

 I would love to hear from you.
-What are your favorite apps and why?
+What are your favorite apps, and why?

 Comment and let us know your tip and tricks you use when booking travel or when on the road.